 How does the system identify relevant listings?

-Best match considers phone, name, city, zip/postal and address independently and scores the match between 0% and 100% for each.
-Each type of data has different weighting on the Best Match result:
+The best match considers phone, name, city, zip/postal, and address independently and scores the match between 0% and 100% for each.
+Each type of data has a different weighting on the Best Match result:

 - Phone: 1.00

 A phone number has the most influence and the city has the least.
 A perfect score is 290, but anything above 257 is considered a tie since a profile could legitimately have multiple listings on a site and any listings scoring at least 257 are likely real listings.

 The match may also be dependent on if your Visibility settings are Strict or Relaxed (Partner Center > Administration > Customize > Reputation Management > Listing Precision).
 Note that if a listing has recently been updated, and information matches, but is still marked as red, it is because Best Match has yet to run.
 It should run shortly after the listing updates, and the red marking will disappear within 30m.

 What is the difference between Relaxed and Strict listing settings?

 Relaxed Visibility means that listings brought into Reputation Management, or displayed in the Listing Distribution chart in Listing Builder will be marked as “Correct” when an exact match is found AND when a close match is found.
 For Addresses close matches include commonly abbreviated terms, for example, “St.” instead of “Street”, or “W” instead of “West”.
 Secondary Unit Designation will also be affected.
 For example, if the address on an Account has no Secondary Unit such as a suite number, and a listing has the same address, but also a Secondary Unit Designation, that will be considered a match.

 The system will also verify if the listing’s top-level website/domain is correct (i.e: www.vendasta.com) without looking at specific URL paths (www.vendasta.com/platform).
 The Relaxed setting is fine for most situations, but for optimal SEO businesses should choose Strict Visibility.